Hibiscus Petroleum BHD (5199) — Net Asset Quality Index

 Hibiscus Petroleum BHD Net Asset Quality Index Over Time (2011–2025)

 This chart shows how Hibiscus Petroleum BHD's Net Asset Quality Index has evolved across 16 annual periods from 2011 to 2025.
 As of June 2025, the index stands at 36.4%, representing net assets of RM2.71 Billion against total assets of RM7.43 Billion MYR.
-See Hibiscus Petroleum BHD (5199) working capital ratio to evaluate short-term liquidity relative to the company's equity base.
+Explore cash flow conversion of Hibiscus Petroleum BHD to assess how effectively this company generates cash.

 Annual Net Asset Quality Index for Hibiscus Petroleum BHD (2011–2025)

 The table below presents the year-by-year Net Asset Quality Index for Hibiscus Petroleum BHD from 2011 to 2025, covering 16 annual filings.
 Each row shows total assets, total liabilities, net assets, the quality index percentage, and the change in percentage points compared to the prior year.
-For market capitalisation and the full company profile, see Hibiscus Petroleum BHD stock valuation.
+For market capitalisation and the full company profile, see 5199 market cap.

 | Year | Quality Index | Net Assets (MYR) | Total Assets | Total Liabilities | Change (pp) |